 Hunter C. Hodges was raised in the small town of Grant, Alabama.
 He graduated magna cum laude from The University of Alabama in December 2010 with a Bachelor of Arts degree in Political Science and a Minor in Economics.
 While at Alabama, he was a member of Beta Theta Pi social fraternity.
 He continued his education at the University of Alabama School of Law, receiving his Juris Doctor degree in December 2013.
 Because of his work in the Elder Law Clinic, Hunter earned the Dean’s Community Service Award upon graduation.

 Hunter was admitted to the Alabama State Bar in April 2014 and joined the firm in October 2014.
-His practice focuses Social Security Disability/SSI claims, personal injury, probate, juvenile law, family law, landlord-tenant law and business law.
+His practice focuses on estate planning, probate, personal injury, business law, family law, landlord-tenant law, and Social Security disability claims.
 Hunter is a certified Guardian ad Litem and represents the interests of children and incapacitated adults.

 Outside of work, Hunter volunteers to give back to his alma maters, as Risk Management Advisor to Beta Theta Pi at UA and as a co-founder of a scholarship at KDS DAR School, where he attended grade school.
-Hunter currently serves as President of the North River Chapter of Business Networking International (BNI).
+Hunter is a member of the North River Chapter of Business Networking International (BNI).
 For fun, he enjoys golfing, attending UA sporting events and spending time at the lake.